- Status:

 For approved school-led projects, funding will be released to schools in two milestone payments:

-Payment Documentation required Milestone 1 80% of allocated funding upon approval of documentation - Submission of scope of works, quotations, approval of contributions and approved building/planning permits.
+Payment Documentation required Milestone 1 80% of allocated funding upon approval of documentation - Submission of scope of works, quotations, approval of contributions, and approved building/planning permits.

 - Signing of a funding acceptance.